triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 4. Run Gen-AI Perf on Base Model

-   To compare performance between EAGLE 3 and the base model (i.e. vanilla LLM without speculative decoding), restart Triton Server with a `model.yaml` that omits the `speculative_config` block:
+   To compare performance between EAGLE-3 and the base model (i.e. vanilla LLM without speculative decoding), restart Triton Server with a `model.yaml` that omits the `speculative_config` block:

    ```yaml
    model: meta-llama/Llama-3.1-8B-Instruct